ntnon/FIND-A-PEP/README.md

 - [x] created a flowchart to visualize the flow of information between components.
 Though as of 27.aug 2022, the chart is a bit outdated
 - [x] render asynchronous data
 - [ ] recursive algorithm to unpack fetched objects.
-Necessary in order to retrieve a company's employees
+Necessary in order to retrieve a company's
+- [ ] One mode for previewing everything related to a search
+- [ ] one mode for returning every person related to the search; and their PEP status employees
 - [ ] deploy / host
 - [ ] create API functionality